makdedic/FIFA-World-Cup-Predictions/README.md

 a stub, always `"Group"` (the source dataset has no stage column; see the comment in `clean_results`).
-A full fix would still need real per-match stage data to auto-detect this, plus merging `shootouts.csv` into training so the model itself — not just a serving-time patch — learns the knockout-specific relationship.
+A full fix would still need real per-match stage data to auto-detect this, plus merging `shootouts.csv` into training so the model itself learns the knockout-specific relationship.

 ## Web App